jadu101/jadu101.github.io/content/Hackthebox📦/HTB-Cronos.md

 ![](https://i.imgur.com/WTwCQHs.png)

 ### Add user
-I can whatever user I want to root group and this will allow me to escalate my privilege to root directly when I gain access to low privilege user shell.
+I can add whatever user I want to root group and this will allow me to escalate my privilege to root directly when I gain access to low privilege user shell.

 I add  user and set password using the commands below:
 ```bash
 useradd -ou 0 -g 0 hacker-jadu
 passwd hacker-jadu